Skip to content

 Creating multiple root layouts

-To create multiple root layouts, remove the top-level layout.js file, and add a layout.js file inside each route groups.
+To create multiple root layouts, remove the top-level layout.js file, and add a layout.js file inside each route group.
 This is useful for partitioning an application into sections that have a completely different UI or experience.
 The <html> and <body> tags need to be added to each root layout.

 Route Groups with Multiple Root Layouts